 Teachers at the Victorian partner school mentor their counterparts and provide ongoing advice and support, including assistance with curriculum planning and school-based assessment.

-Currently there are 30 programs being delivered across China, Philippines, Timor Leste and Vanuatu.
+Currently there are 31 programs being delivered across China, the Philippines, Timor Leste, Vanuatu, Malaysia and Vietnam.

 For a snapshot of the VCE offshore program to date, see

-In 2018, 1,492 students enrolled to study the VCE offshore at Years 11 and 12.
-Ninety-four per cent of students who completed the VCE offshore in 2017 went on to study at Australian tertiary institutions.
+In 2020, approximately 1,400 students enrolled to study the VCE offshore at Years 11 and 12.
+Ninety-four per cent of students who completed the VCE offshore in 2018 went on to study at Australian tertiary institutions in 2019.

 How it works